 The central pillars of this are as follows:

 Our mentoring programme exists to ensure that all scholars are fully supported through academic life.
-Each lower and middle school scholar is assigned a Sixth Form mentor who meets them on a half-termly basis to discuss progress, challenges and points for development.
+Each lower and middle school scholar is assigned a dedicated mentor from the staff body who meets them on a half-termly basis to discuss progress, challenges and points for development.
 These sessions are used as a springboard for academic discussion, promotion of wider reading and exposure to new ideas.
-All mentors will be overseen by Mr Vafidis, the School’s Lead in charge of High Potential Learners and Challenge.
+In addition, we operate a less formal student mentoring programme, whereby are senior Sixth Form are trained to oversee the progress, attainment and engagement of their younger counterparts.
+All mentoring overseen by Mr Vafidis, the School’s Lead in charge of High Potential Learners and Challenge.
 Mrs Miller, Director of Sixth Form, acts as a lead mentor for Sixth Form academic scholars.

 Octagon Lecture Series

 Our Octagon Lecture Series, a bespoke programme of talks, exists to push students’ perception of and exposure to different subject disciplines.
+This runs alongside our wider scheme of department-led enrichment events, such as the Humanities Twilight talks.
 As part of the Octagon Lecture Series, representatives of each faculty deliver lunchtime talks and host discussions that look at an obscure or unusual element linked to their subject specialism, to take students beyond the parameters of the curriculum.
 These are delivered on a half-termly basis and are compulsory for all scholars.
-All talks take place at 1:15pm, Octagon 1.
+These talks take a variety of forms, both live, and currently as an online stream.

 Teas and socials